Why Take an Online Language Course Today

 Have you ever taken up a new hobby and felt enthusiastic about it, only to end up abandoning the idea because of the long journey you have to take to actually do it?
-Well, that’s not gonna happen if you start an online language course!
-In fact, saving time and money by not physically travelling to a given destination is just one of the many conveniences that come with learning a language online.
+Well, that’s not going to happen if you start an online language course!
+In fact, saving time and money by not physically traveling to a given destination is just one of the many conveniences that come with learning a language online.
 Also:

 - You can access numerous digital materials without printing a thing, so you can save the planet and reduce paper wastage.

-- Online lessons can suit even the busiest of schedules, as you and your teacher can quickly organise lessons as needed.
+- Online lessons can suit even the busiest of schedules, as you and your teacher can quickly organize lessons as needed.

 - Online courses are completely safe (especially during these times of quarantine), as you don’t have to go anywhere or meet anyone face-to-face to start learning a language.

 You’ll Have the Help of an Experienced Teacher

 Learning something on your own can be tough.
 Not only because you’ll need a lot of self-discipline and autonomy (learning a language is all about repetition and exposure, after all), but also because you won’t get any feedback or insights about your progress.
 You can, for example, repeat words and phrases after a video, but how do you know you are doing it correctly?
 And even if you realize you are not doing it right, how do you know what to do to improve?